 The details of Hadrian’s succession are indeed mysterious.
 Trajan might well have decided on his deathbed to make Hadrian his heir.

-According to the historian Dio Cassius, Hadrian’s accession was solely due to the actions of empress Plotina, kept Trajan’s death a secret for several days.
-In this time she sent letters to the senate declaring Hadrian’s the new heir.
-These letter however carried her own signature, not that of emperor Trajan, porabalbly using the excuse that the emperor’s illness made him to feeble to write.
+According to the historian Dio Cassius, Hadrian’s accession was solely due to the actions of Empress Plotina, who kept Trajan’s death a secret for several days.
+In this time she sent letters to the senate declaring Hadrian the new heir.
+This letter however carried her own signature, not that of Emperor Trajan, probably using the excuse that the emperor’s illness made him to feeble to write.

-Yet another rumour asserted that someone had been sneeked into Trajan’s chamber by the empress, in order to impersonate his voice.
+Yet another rumour asserted that someone had been sneaked into Trajan’s chamber by the empress, in order to impersonate his voice.

-Such withdrawal, the surrender territory for which teh Roman army had just paid in blood, will hardly have been popular.
+Such withdrawal, the surrendered territory for which the Roman army had just paid in blood, will hardly have been popular.